 Mortal Kombat (1992) was a computer game, initially released to video arcades and later for home computer.
 In the game, players can choose roles as various fighters where they would engage in combat up against opponents and pass through increasingly tougher levels.
 The creators had started out wanting to make a ninja game and were at one point in talks to make one starring Jean-Claude Van Damme, while they stated that they took inspiration from Hong Kong Wu Xia Cinema of the 1980s.
 The game was titled ‘mortal kombat’ is order to avoid potential copyright issues with ‘mortal combat’, which had already been claimed.
 The game was massively popular and there have been ten follow-up games, plus several ancillary games.
 The popularity of the game has also seen the release of several soundtrack albums, a collectible card game and even a live touring stage show in 1995.

 The videogame came to the screen with Paul W.S.
 Anderson’s Mortal Kombat (1995), which was one of the very first videogame adaptations on screen and the first not to be completely terrible.
 (See Videogame Adaptations).
 The popularity of the film led to the universally disliked follow-up Mortal Kombat: Annihilation (1997).
 There was also a short-lived live-action tv show Mortal Kombat: Conquest (1998-9), which ran for 22 episodes, and the animated tv series Mortal Kombat: Defenders of the Realm (1996).
-More recently, the franchise underwent a revival with the entertainingly ultra-violent animated film Mortal Kombat Legends: Scorpion’s Revenge (2020) and subsequent to this a further animated film Mortal Kombat Legends: Battle of the Realms (2021) and Mortal Kombat Legends: Snow Blind (2022).
+More recently, the franchise underwent a revival with the entertainingly ultra-violent animated film Mortal Kombat Legends: Scorpion’s Revenge (2020) and other films subsequent to this Mortal Kombat Legends: Battle of the Realms (2021) and Mortal Kombat Legends: Snow Blind (2022).